A Message From Peter Loeb, Lionrock Recovery’s President

 Alana VanZanten – Admissions Counselor

 Alana has been involved in the recovery community for over 3 years.
-She is currently studying in order to pursue a medical degree with a specialty in adolescent addiction psychiatry.
+She is currently an undergraduate at Santa Clara University, pursuing a degree in Psychology.
+Alana plans to extend her expertise with a medical degree with specialty in adolescent addiction psychiatry.

 She hopes to make the admissions process as stress-free as possible for clients and families.

 Peter K. Loeb, Jr. – Co-Founder, President/CEO

 Over Peter’s 30 year career, he has worked in interactive media and technology development, financial services, and energy.
 Peter’s interest in founding Lionrock Recovery grew out of his long experience as a close family relative of people in recovery.

 Working at the leading edge of interactive media development during the advent of multi-media computing and consumer online services, Peter held Vice President and General Manager positions at Electronic Arts (NASDAQ:ERTS) and SEGA, and in product management for book publisher MacMillan’s new media unit.
 He later served as a Senior Vice President at eBay auction house, AuctionDrop, and as CEO at venture-backed music companies BivWak Digital Music and Tambourine.
 He was an entrepreneur-in-residence at Benchmark Capital.